Lowering the pH in Your Pool: Expert Tips for Perfect Balance

 pH Down | Pool & Hot Tub Spa pH Reducer | pH decreaser | Sodium Bisulfate | 25 lb Pail

 This is a safer alternative to muriatic acid, but achieving the desired pH level can take longer.
-Dry acid is available in granular form and can be added directly to the pool water, although personally, I would always dissolve it in a bucket of water first.
+Dry acid is available in granular form and can be added directly to the pool water, although I would always dissolve it in a bucket of water first.

-As with muriatic acid, it’s important to add dry acid slowly and in small amounts while monitoring the pH level.
+As with muriatic acid, adding dry acid slowly and in small amounts is essential while monitoring the pH level.
 Ideally, leave it a few hours with the pool pump running between tests.

-Do not add more than 150g (5 ounces) of sodium bisulfate per 2,500 gallons of pool water at any one time.
+Do not add more than 150g (5 ounces) of sodium bisulfate per 2,500 gallons of pool water at any time.

 Steps to add sodium bisulfate to lower pool pH: